 Supply chain strategy – what do construction and infrastructure have in common with retail?

 Getting your supply chain strategy right is key to achieving outcomes and ensuring projects and programmes are delivered on time and to budget.
-The infrastructure sector is complex by nature: very few buyers, high volume and complex materials and skill requirements, and fluctuating demand all present challenges.

 While the construction industry will never die, as suggested in the Farmer Review (2016), there is always a looming risk of costs spinning out of control on complex projects or due to unpredictable events such as funding or political change.